Resources

 Nourishing Traditions – by Sally Fallon

-Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods - by Sandor Ellix Katz.
-Your go-to guide for everything fermented!
-Great book — this guy knows his stuff!
+Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods – by Sandor Ellix Katz.
+Your go-to guide for everything fermented.

 Cuisine for Whole Health: Recipes for a Sustainable Life – by Pauli Halstead.
 Lots of mouthwatering recipes!